How To Determine The ROI Of A Retail Sales Training Program

 Look at the cost of your training program for one year.

-Look at how much your training would have to lift sales to breakeven.
+Look at how much your sales training program would have to lift sales to breakeven.

 Divide your expected gross sales by your cost of training.
 The result is expressed as a percentage.

-There’s no marketing program you can offer that will deliver back that kind of lift.
+There’s no marketing program you can offer that will deliver back that kind of lift in your brick and mortar sales.

 There’s no discounting.